bioshrek/SKTextView/README.md

 Implementation Guide
 ====================

-This project is used for capture the idea of (implementing rich text with images on os x and ios)[http://ossh.com.au/design-and-technology/software-development/implementing-rich-text-with-images-on-os-x-and-ios/]
+This project is used for capturing the idea of site: http://ossh.com.au/design-and-technology/software-development/implementing-rich-text-with-images-on-os-x-and-ios/